percona/pbm-docs/docs/manage/configure-remotely.md

-# Configure Percona Backup for MongoDB remotely
+# Percona Backup for MongoDB configuration via pipelines

 !!! admonition "Version added: 2.0.1"

 To apply or update the configuration, Percona Backup for MongoDB reads the configuration file on the filesystem.
-When running Percona Backup for MongoDB remotely (in a cloud as Docker containers or pods in Kubernetes), you must upload the configuration file to the remote host's filesystem.
+When you run PBM remotely (in a cloud as Docker containers or pods in Kubernetes), you must upload the configuration file to the remote host's filesystem every time you update it.

-Starting with version 2.0.1, you can configure Percona Backup for MongoDB remotely.
-You manage the configuration file locally and use the pipeline to pass the file's contents to Percona Backup for MongoDB on a remote host/running in a container.
-As a result, your DBAs spend less time on administering Percona Backup for MongoDB and can focus on other activities instead.
+To simplify the configuration management, you can manage the configuration file locally and use the UNIX pipeline to pass the file's contents to Percona Backup for MongoDB on a remote host/running in a container.

-Here’s how to configure Percona Backup for MongoDB remotely:
+Here’s how to do it:

 1. Create/update the configuration file (for example, `/etc/pbm_config.yaml`)
 2. Create an environment variable for the path to the configuration file